LuCEresearchlab/20xx-master-template/README.md

 \end{figure}
 ```

+If your figure is displayed on a page you do not expect check the *Tricks* section.

 ### Captions and References

-  The captions of `Tables` and `Listings` should be included on top.

-  Captions of Figures and other logical stuctures should be included on the bottom.
+  Be consistent with the captions of your figures and tables.
+Either you put them all at the top or at the bottom.

+  **Note**: Some editors/publishers follow different conventions

   - Figures:
     ```latex
     \begin{figure}[t]
       \centering
       \includegraphics[width=\linewidth]{}
-      \caption{}                              % Caption goes after 'includegraphics'
+      \caption{}
       \label{fig:}                            % Prefix your label with 'fig:'
     \end{figure}
     ```